 Only 14 years after the invention of the first modern car and just 12 years after the first flight by the Wright Brothers at Kitty Hawk, she came into this world.
-Now 100 years later in an age where there is a nuclear power, much speed aircraft, an International Space Station and computer technology that processes an unfathomable amount of information within the blink of an eye, she remains a witness to it all.
+Now 100 years later, in an age where there is nuclear power, much speed aircraft, an International Space Station, and computer technology that processes an unfathomable amount of information within the blink of an eye, she remains a witness to it all.

-Beginning in 1949, she went to work for the First National Bank in Tulsa as an elevator operator…yes I wrote “elevator operator.”
-People didn’t always push their own buttons.
-An interesting footnote to that job was her being a witness to the first escalator installed in Tulsa.
-Her daughter Sammie recalled visiting her mother at work on the day it was completed and was one of the first to ride on the new contraption.
+Beginning in 1949, she went to work for the First National Bank in Tulsa as an elevator operator; yes, I wrote “elevator operator.”
+People didn’t always push their buttons.
+An interesting footnote to that job was her witness to the first escalator installed in Tulsa.
+Her daughter Sammie recalled visiting her mother at work on the day it was completed and was one of the first to ride on the new gadget.

-Before all of that though, she was a member of the first graduating class of Monte Casino completing her eighth-grade education.
-She would go on to complete the tenth grade at Cherokee High School and even attended Draughn’s Business School.
+Before all of that, though, she was a member of the first graduating class of Monte Casino, completing her eighth-grade education.
+She would finish the tenth grade at Cherokee High School and even attended Draughn’s Business School.

 It’s no wonder this woman understands the true meaning of family.
-This Osage mixed centurion was raised with 17 siblings, one of which shared the limelight with the likes of Will Rogers, Ben Johnson, and other famous cowboys.
+This Osage mixed centurion was raised with 17 siblings, one of which shared the limelight with Will Rogers, Ben Johnson, and other famous cowboys.
 Barton Carter’s celebrity came after winning the World Roping Championship in 1925 at Madison Square Gardens.
-She had a little sliver of fame in her own right too by playing a role in the movie “The Prisoner” as a young girl.
-Her mother owned a movie studio and made movies with Cecil B. DeMill…well it’s who you know in Hollywood as the old saying goes.
+She had a tiny sliver of fame in her own right too by playing a role in the movie “The Prisoner” as a young girl.
+Her mother owned a movie studio and made movies with Cecil B. DeMille…well, it’s who you know in Hollywood, as the old saying goes.

 Sadly the Depression would come, and the studio would go.
 But she was okay with that.
-God had different plans for her, and they were ones that would allow people to remember her without a movie screen.
+God had different plans for her, allowing people to remember her without a movie screen.
 She followed God and her mother back to her birthplace of Oklahoma on her mother’s Osage allotment in Osage County.
-He then put her on a path that has led to 125 descendants, memories of helping countless family members and friends over the last century and the respect that is earned by doing what is right even when the world around her is doing wrong.
+He then put her on a path that has led to 125 descendants, memories of helping countless family members and friends over the last century, and the respect earned by doing what is right even when the world around her is doing wrong.